Placement Case Studies

 Role: Student Research Physicist

-“The placement a great opportunity to experience working in a research and development company.”
+“The placement is a great opportunity to experience working in a research and development company.”

 Christopher Dowden – TalUPP